 ReSharper helps you instantly repair most code issues that it detects in design time.
 It is as simple as pressing Alt+Enter at a highlighted code issue and choosing the appropriate way to fix the problem or improve the suboptimal code.

 Quick-fixes are visually displayed as action indicators to the left of a highlighted code issue.
 These indicators appear when you set the caret at the code issue.
 The following indicators imply quick-fixes:

-- Press Alt+Enter or click on the action indicator to the left of the caret to open the action list.
+Press Alt+Enter or click the action indicator to the left of the caret to open the action list.

-- Click the desired quick-fix in the, or select it using arrow keys and then press Enter.
+Click the desired quick-fix or select it using arrow keys and then press Enter.

 In most cases, a quick-fix is applied immediately.
-However, some quick-fixes (e.g., Change All) require user interaction to chose how exactly they transform your code.
-In these cases, a Hot Spot Session is deployed in the editor, where you can select one of the suggested values or provide your own values in the active input positions:
+However, some quick-fixes (for example, Change All) require user interaction to choose how exactly they transform your code.
+In these cases, a Hot spot session is deployed in the editor, where you can select one of the suggested values or provide your own values in the active input positions:

 To complete the hot spot session:

 If ReSharper suggests some values for the current parameter, use Up and Down arrow keys to navigate through the list of suggested values, or just type in a desired value.